 Studying in Croatia as a non-EU national

-Non-EU nationals may enroll in higher education within Croatia and must pay the tuition fees as dictated by the respective institution.
+Non-EU nationals may enroll in a university within Croatia and must pay the tuition fees as dictated by the respective institution.
 For a program to qualify a person for student residence, they must be enrolled in high school, a university, or participate in an internship program.

 Students can also study in Croatia as part of the Erasmus+ program at the European Union level, or within the framework of the CEEPUS regional student exchange program.
 Exchange opportunities like these are part of the European Union’s Mobility Agency and Programs.